-Typical medical EMG systems cost thousands of dollars and are only found in hospitals or doctors’ offices.
-My goal is to make an affordable but functional sensor to enable EMG measurements at home, and we have met that goal.
-With FlexVolt, I have designed an affordable biosensor that anybody can use to measure their biosignals, and we have met that goal.
+Typical medical EMG systems cost thousands of dollars and are found only in hospitals or doctors’ offices.
+The FlexVolt goal is to make a functional and affordable EMG sensor that anybody can use to measure their biosignals, and we have met that goal.

 Available free at the Google Play store for android.
 Coming soon to iTunes for iOS!